 There will be Relaxed Pace days and Classic Paced days.
 We’ll try to accommodate everyone as much as possible, but recognize that sometimes you might have to push or hold back at times.

 Our Trip Ratings Page outlines more specifically how we rate our trips.

 DATES: 2024 // Nov 14 to Dec 16

 PRICE: $28,900 USD per person ($35,500 CAD / €22100 / £21650)

 PAYMENT SCHEDULE: 50% secures your booking, 100% payable six months in advance of trip start date.

 DIFFICULTY: Classic Pace, Challenging expedition environment

 SAILING VESSEL: Icebird (see description for specifications)

-INCLUDED: Land-based pre-sail: 3 additional days of town based ski touring and excursions ( 29 days Ski & Sail: includes crew, harbour fees, permit fees, UIAGM / IFMGA mountain guide, group gear, multi-course dinners, breakfast on board as well as lunch supplies.
+INCLUDED: Land-based pre-sail: 3 days of town based ski touring and training in Ushuaia, 29 days Ski & Sail: includes crew, harbour fees, permit fees, UIAGM / IFMGA mountain guide, group gear, multi-course dinners, breakfast on board as well as lunch supplies.

 NOT INCLUDED: Transportation to/from South America, accommodation and food in Ushuaia, personal equipment, gratuities.